stealjs/steal/index.md

 lets you build an application or export your project to AMD, CommonJS or standalone formats.
-But steal-tools killer feature, it can build progressively loaded apps that balance caching and the number of script requests.
+But steal-tools killer feature, it can build progressively loaded apps that balance caching and the number of script requests, resulting in lightening fast load times.

 ## Quick Start